econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 You can review this transaction on your favorite Bitcoin Testnet explorer, for example on [mempool.space](https://mempool.space/testnet/tx/80a917fb9a64977bb032bd707efbde39ae92aee00db98d0d4c4c9e60cbf78784)

-The amount sent was 69 sats, but you would never know that as an external observor to this transaction.
+The amount sent was 69 sats, but you would never know that as an external observer to this transaction.

 ![](assets/mempooltestnet.png)